Antwerp diamond heist: Perpetrators

 Notarbartolo was found guilty of orchestrating the heist.
 He was sentenced to 10 years in prison by the court of appeal of Antwerp in 2005, but was released on parole in 2009.
 In 2011, a European Arrest Warrant was issued against him after he was found to have violated his parole conditions.
 One of these conditions was that he needed to compensate the victims of the heist, which he never did.
 As a consequence, he was arrested again in 2013 at the Charles De Gaulle Airport in Paris during a layover from the United States to Turin, and was made to serve the remainder of his prison sentence until 2017.

-Tavano, D’Onorio, and Finotto each got five years in prison.
+Tavano, D'Onorio, and Finotto each got five years in prison.

 Insurance fraud

 Notarbartolo claimed in an interview with Wired magazine that a diamond merchant hired them for the heist.
 He claims that they actually stole approximately €18 million ($20 million) worth of loot, and that the robbery was part of an insurance fraud.
 Someone knowing the incumbent robbery could have taken the diamonds and then claimed the insurance on them, hence gaining from the insurance fraud.

-Due to the fact that the vault itself was uninsured, as the insurance company realised the security flaws and would have never given it an insurance policy, there was actually very little insurance money involved.
-This, along with other pieces of evidence, casts doubt on his story.
-Experts do not consider Notarbartolo's account plausible.
+However, the credibility of Notarbartolo's story has been questioned, as the vault itself had been denied an insurance policy due to several security flaws, which would have made insurance fraud impractical or impossible.
+Due to this and other pieces of evidence, experts do not consider Notarbartolo's account plausible.

 Legacy

 The Antwerp diamond heist is the subject of the nonfiction book Flawless: Inside the Largest Diamond Heist in History by Scott Andrew Selby and Greg Campbell.
 On 8 August 2025, Netflix released Stolen: Heist of the Century, a documentary based on the book, produced by Amblin Entertainment and Raw TV.

 The first episode of the Audible Original Audio Series HEIST with Michael Caine gives an overview of the theft, largely taken from the book.

-The story of this diamond heist was featured on The Travel Channel's Mysteries At The Museum Season 16, Episode 4 titled “Project Vortex, Diamond Heist and Tinseltown, NJ”, narrated by series host Don Wildman.
+The story of this diamond heist was featured on The Travel Channel's Mysteries At The Museum Season 16, Episode 4 titled "Project Vortex, Diamond Heist and Tinseltown, NJ", narrated by series host Don Wildman.

 The story was also featured on TV Series History's Greatest Heists, Season 1, Episode 1: titled "The Antwerp Diamond Heist", narrated by Pierce Brosnan.

 Paramount Pictures optioned the rights to create a film about the heist, which have since expired.
 It was to be produced by J. J. Abrams.

 BBC World Service podcast The Outlook produced an audio episode, The detective and the diamond heist, describing the incident and aftermath.

 Amazon released Everybody Loves Diamonds, an Italian scripted series based on the Antwerp Diamond Center heist on 13 October 2023, starring Kim Rossi Stuart.

 In an interview with Screen Rant, film director Christian Gudegast said his film Den of Thieves 2: Pantera is based on the 2003 Antwerp diamond heist.